Dlstark/Mortality_Rates/README.md

 pull them back into a CSV.
 Once I pulled them in I imported them to tableau where I could merge all of the CSV's together to start building my visualization.
-- Pulling everything in tableau and matching all 6 CSVs was not diffcult but very time consuming with minute details.
-From there it was a lot of trial and error to make a presentable dashboard to fulfil anyones curious needs.
+- Pulling everything in tableau and matching all 6 CSVs was not difficult but very time consuming with minute details.
+From there it was a lot of trial and error to make a presentable dashboard to fulfil anyone's curious needs.

 ## **Conclusion:**
-Overall in th past 34 years, Life expectancy seems to have gone up, and mortality risks seem to have gone down.
-Throughout the United States the average age of life expecantcy has gone up by just under 4 years.
+Overall in the past 34 years, Life expectancy seems to have gone up, and mortality risks seem to have gone down.
+Throughout the United States the average age of life expectancy has gone up by just under 4 years.
 Alaska having the greatest increase in age being over 7 years.
 One thing worth noting in regard to the 25-45 age group.
 The only time where mortality risk increased was in that age group and it was from 1985-1995.
-That occured in almost every single state, and only for that age group.
-As far as why, I was unsuccessful finding any solid reason that may have caused this, but is definetly worth mentioning.
+That occurred in almost every single state, and only for that age group.
+As far as why, I was unsuccessful finding any solid reason that may have caused this, but is definitely worth mentioning.
 Now for a finding that may not come as a surprise.
 Over the 34 years of data collected, females have had a higher life expectancy rate with an average of 1.2 years.
 With that being said, the mortality risk tells a completely different story.
 Across all years included in this data set females also have a higher mortality risk in every age group.
-One other neat find in regards to the mortality risk over the time span, for the age group 65 through 85 we have been able to lower their mortality risk by over 10% for both male and female.
+One other neat find in regard to the mortality risk over the time span, for the age group 65 through 85 we have been able to lower their mortality risk by over 10% for both male and female.

 ## **Fun Facts:**
-- The state of Delaware has the fewest amount of counties, it only has 3.
+- The state of Delaware has the fewest number of counties, it only has 3.
-- The most common county name is Washington County, 31 states have this county.
+- The most common county name is Washington County; 31 states have this county.
 - Louisiana is the only state to still have parishes and not counties.
 This is from the state being Roman Catholic under both Frances and Spain’s rule.
 Through each change in history, they have never deviated from that.